AhmedRedaG/Flixly-API/README.md

 The complete API documentation is available at: [SwaggerHub Documentation](https://app.swaggerhub.com/apis-docs/Ahmed-Reda-Freelance/Authentication-Authorization-API/1.0.0)

+**Interactive API Documentation**: Access the interactive Swagger UI at `/api/v1/docs` when the server is running.

 ## Features

 - 🔐 Secure JWT-based authentication with dual token system (access & refresh tokens)